haydentomas/astro-cv-main/src/data/project-posts/full-wax.md

 Summary of Success: The Full Wax website is now a haven for llama lovers, providing a seamless booking experience and showcasing the unique charm of this quirky establishment.
 Lessons Learned: Llamas appreciate good web design just as much as humans do.
-Future Recommendations: A llama-themed mobile app could be the next step in enhancing the guest experience.
+Future Recommendations: A Full Wax online booking system could be the next step in enhancing the guest experience.
-Call to Action

-Ready to create a website that's as unique as your business?
-Contact us today and let's get this show on the road
+**Ready to create a website that's as unique as your business?
+Contact us today and let's get this show on the road**